HienaDev/Dungeons-and-Goblins-Combat-System---Final-Project-IC/README.md

   - Attack: The character inflicts damage on the opponent;
   - Use a Spell: The character chooses a spell to cast.
 Some characters have spells that deal damage in an area, others can use spells to heal;
   - Rest: The character rests for the round not being able to attack or use spells but recovers mana;

+- The enemies: After the order is shown, each enemy attacks with a randomly chosen target:
+  - Fat Goblin: This enemy is very bulky, but he doesn't have any spells and deals average damage, he also has 0 initiative;
+  - Goblin Shaman: This enemy is very quick with average health.
+He mainly uses spells, but he has a very low chance of using his staff to bonk you.
+He has 2 spells:
+     - Damage Buff: The next time each enemy attacks they deal double damage;
+     - Poison: The shaman can poison you for 2-5 turns.
+  - Red and Green Goblin: This enemy is very fragile, but he deals a LOT of damage, he also has a chance to crit you, so be careful!

 - Main Loop: While there are still enemies to fight and our characters are alive, the action phase keeps happening.